 Fuel Cycle Facilities Licensing

-The U.S. Nuclear Regulatory Commission (NRC) licenses five types of fuel cycle facilities for uranium recovery through its conversion, enrichment, and fabrication into fuel used for nuclear power plants and other types of reactors.
+The U.S. Nuclear Regulatory Commission (NRC) licenses fuel cycle facilities that include uranium conversion, enrichment, fuel fabrication, and uranium hexafluoride (UF6) deconversion.

 Process for New Licenses

-A company that wishes to operate a fuel cycle material facility must submit an application to the NRC.
-This application must demonstrate how the facility will be operated to ensure adequate safety and safeguards in accordance with NRC licensing regulations found in 10 CFR Parts 30, 40, 70, 73, 74, and 76.
+A company that wishes to operate a fuel cycle facility must submit an application to the NRC.
+This application must demonstrate how the facility will be operated to ensure adequate safety and safeguards in accordance with NRC regulations found in 10 CFR Parts 30, 40, 70, 73, and 74, and, if a gaseous diffusion plant, 76.

 The NRC reviews each application according to procedures and criteria documented in a Standard Review Plan.
 If the application is approved, a license is issued.
 The license contains the amount and type of material that the facility is allowed to possess and any special conditions imposed by the NRC.
-Fuel cycle material facilities licenses are typically issued for 10 years.
+Fuel cycle material facility licenses are typically issued for 40 years or less.

 License Modification Process